OpenSourceEcon/BootCamp2017/Econ/README.md

 ## Schedule

-The economics lectures for the OSM Lab will be held from 10:00-11:50am, Monday, Wednesday, and Friday in Saiah Hall, Room 247.
+The economics lectures for the OSM Lab will be held from 10:00-11:50am, Monday, Wednesday, and Friday in Saieh Hall, Room 247.

 ### Week 1